jpitts/isomorphic-react-demo-ss2015/README.md

 Packing files together that have different functional roles may seem inconsistent.
 The lack of a directory hierarchy means that the underlying structure of the application may be harder to guess at.
 Developers may be too free to create strange naming conventions.

-Any of these factors can make developers anxious or morose.
+Any of these factors can make developers sad.

 # Node Module Dependencies